 Leaching is calculated from the amount of inorganic fertilizer nitrogen sold each year and from the total amount of manure nitrogen applied to soil.
 Cover crops are assumed to decrease nitrogen leaching by 50% (Valkama et al. 2015).
-Leaching from pasture is calculated from the total amount of nitrogen deposited in the ground in urine and dung.
+Leaching from pasture is calculated based on the total amount of nitrogen deposited in the ground in urine and dung, after accounting for reductions due to NH3 and NO volatilization and N2O emissions.
 The IPCC default emission factor (2019 Refinement to the 2006 IPCC Guidelines, Table 11.1) and a national 0.144 Frac{Leach} estimate (Huttunen et al. 2023) is used in the calculations.